edwardyehuang/iSeg/README.md

 ### News

+Sept-28-2025: Add weights for DINOv3 ConvNeXt-L and ConvNeXt-T. ViT weights are comming soon.

 Sept-04-2025: Add support for TPUv5e.
 We will support TPUv6e in next few months.

 March-14-2024: Add support for Gemma (Keras 2.15 compatible).